Steve Ritchie (pinball designer): Early career

-The Williams years
+Williams

-Ritchie moved to Chicago, Illinois, the home of Williams' headquarters.
+In 1978 Ritchie moved to Chicago, Illinois, the home of Williams' headquarters.
 His first game for the company, Flash (released in 1979), was noted for its revolutionary figure-8 design and the first pinball game to feature bright Flash Lamps and an ascending background sound that increases in intensity the longer the play lasts.
-It would go on to be his best-selling pinball game, having sold 19,505 units.
-1980 would be the year for Ritchie, when he designed Firepower (the first electronic pinball to feature multi-ball, as well as Lane Change), and eight months later, he designed Black Knight, which was noted for having the first two-level playfield and the patented "Magna-Save" feature (in which magnets help prevent outlane drains).
+It would go on to be his best-selling pinball game, having sold over 19,000 units.
+In 1980 he designed Firepower (the first electronic pinball to feature multi-ball, as well as Lane Change), and eight months later, he designed Black Knight, which was noted for having the first two-level playfield and the patented "Magna-Save" feature (in which magnets help prevent outlane drains).

 After 1981's Hyperball, Ritchie took a break from designing pinball games to design video games at his newly formed company, King Video Design.
 Devastator was the first 68000 microprocessor video game and it was a spectacular 3D flying-shooting game with remarkable graphics.
 Ritchie pioneered automated conversion of video-taped color images into objects in the video game system.
-After that, he returned to pinball with 1986's High Speed, which was based on a true story about him being chased by the police in his Porsche.
+After that, he returned to pinball with 1986's High Speed, which was based on a true story about him being chased by the police in his Porsche 928.
+Ritchie recounted how he drove at 146 miles per hour on I-5 in California before being pulled over by nine police cars in Lodi, California.
+The game featured the first music in a pinball machine, with Ritchie reflecting on the production, mentioning how he had a "sound guy" who took a year to translate the music but ultimately did not meet his taste, describing the resulting soundtrack as "hero music."
 High Speeds bill of materials was higher than other games, and some rival Williams designers nicknamed it "High Cost".
 The cost increase was minimal, and the game sold 17,080 units.
 It was the major title that revitalized the entire pinball market.
 After that, he released F-14 Tomcat in 1987, and in 1989, he released the sequel to 1980's Black Knight, Black Knight 2000, which was acclaimed for having perhaps one of the best musical soundtracks ever for a pinball game (composed by himself, Brian L. Schmidt, and Dan Forden).
 It was also one of the first games to feature a "Wizard Mode", called "The King's Ransom".